 After a shower, hit up Hungry Grouper for dinner.
 This place is so good we went back multiple times.
 Get any fish blackened or the garlic shrimp, and don’t miss the coconut cream boat dessert.
 My mouth is watering just thinking about it.

 We didn’t come back until dinner time, and went back to the Hungry Grouper.
-Tragically, they were out of coconut cream boats that night, but that blackened snapper was so good that I didn’t even mind.
-If you don’t want to go to the same restaurant two nights in a row (uh, you should maybe rethink that), we also heard great things about several other places including Elvi’s Kitchen and Caroline’s Cookin.
+Tragically, they were out of coconut cream boats that night, but the blackened snapper was so good that I didn’t even mind.
+If you don’t want to go to the same restaurant two nights in a row, we also heard great things about several other places including Elvi’s Kitchen and Caroline’s Cookin.

 Once you’ve napped and showered and are ready to hit the town again, head over to the Palapa bar.
 The food is just okay, but the real fun is the floating inner tubes (with a pulley system to get drinks delivered to you).
 You’ve got nearly 360-degree views of teal blue water and the drinks are yummy.
 Try the electric lemonade (as long as you have no shame about your mouth turning blue…I didn’t).
 Don’t forget your sunscreen.
 It’s easy to forget how hot it is when you’re partially submerged in the water (which, might I add, was the perfect temperature in late February).